cultuurnet/stoplight-docs-best-practices/docs/authentication.md

 <!-- theme: info -->

-> APIs should support the authentication methods described in the [authentication docs](https://publiq.stoplight.io/docs/authentication).
+> APIs should support one or more of the authentication methods described in the [authentication docs](https://publiq.stoplight.io/docs/authentication).
 Read those first to see how they should work from an integrator's perspective.
 >
 > This page gives some more info how those authentication mechanisms should be implemented on the API.